cortezjl/MyWorkWeek/ProjectPlan.md

 ### Week 3
 - [x] Create project repository on GitHub
 - [x] Create project structure in intellij and push
-- [ ] Add link to list of indie projects in student repo.
+- [x] Add link to list of indie projects in student repo.
 - [x] Complete Problem Statement
-- [X ] Determine possible Web Services or APIs to use
+- [x] Determine possible Web Services or APIs to use
 - [x] List technologies, versions and how they will be used
 - [x] Weekly journal entry
 - [x] Write project plan
-- [ ] Document application flow in text and pictures
+- [x] Document application flow
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
-- [ ] Complete database design
+- [ ] Create and complete database design
 - [ ] Create the database and user, roles and user_roles tables
-- [ ] Create the employee entity class and annotate for hibernate
+- [ ] Create the user, roles and user_roles entity class and annotate for hibernate
 - [ ] Create user, roles and user_roles dao
 - [ ] Create the test database
 - [ ] Create user, roles and user_roles dao unit tests